Facts About the Microscopic World

 The first person to propose that everything is made of atoms was the Greek philosopher Democritus, around 440 B.C.
 He reasoned that, if he were to attempt to cut an object in half over and over again, he would eventually reach a tiny grain of matter that could not be cut in half.
 Democritus called these hypothetical building blocks of matter "atoms", after the Greek atomos, "uncuttable". (source)

 Phytoplankton are tiny little plants that drift with the currents throughout the ocean.
 A teaspoon of sea water can contain as many as a million one-celled phytoplankton. (source)

 Saturn's beautiful rings are not solid.
-They are made up of particles of ice, dust and rock—some as tiny as grains of sand, some much larger than skyscrapers. (source)
+They are made up of particles of ice, dust and rock.
+Some are as tiny as grains of sand, while some are much larger than skyscrapers. (source)

 Soviet Life once ran a feature article on Nikolai Syadristy, a craftsman from Uzhgorod, who carved a set of chess figures by hand that were so small that they could only be distinguished when magnified two thousand times with a microscope. (source)